eraether-portfolio/jit-dynamic-codebooks/readme.md

 The goal of this project is not to produce photorealistic images, it is to demonstrate novel techniques (the just-in-time codebook).
 Indeed, to have latents converge to imperceptibility requires roughly ~12 full passes, while only the first 4 were trained on.
 Nevertheless, FID / IS is run for completeness' sake.

 FID run on 5000 output images:  66.27; calculated using `torch_fidelity`.
-The score is likely high due to artifacting / patch edge boundaries when decoding.
-This could be significantly ameliorated with a regression model trained to decode partially converged latents instead of using the autoencoder decoder, which expects perfect ones.
+The score is likely high due to artifacting / patch edge boundaries when decoding, but also simply due to the nature of not having enough full passes.
+The artificating / patch edge boundaries can be ameliorated using a regression model trained to decode partially converged latents instead of using the autoencoder decoder (which expects perfect latents).
 Indeed, even something like jpeg noise can increase the FID from 0 to 20+, despite having high PSNR and limited perceptual difference: [link](https://www.cs.cmu.edu/~clean-fid/).
+I would estimate training this regression model might drop FID from 66 to ~30.
+But to drop FID further would require more refinement steps.

 IS on 5000 output images: 3.759 ± 0.062
 For reference, stylegan2 has an IS of 5.13 ± 0.02